zeroxbt/payout/README.md

 ## Disclaimers

+- ETH PAYOUTS HAVEN'T BEEN TESTED, THE PROGRAM COULD EMPTY YOUR ETH WALLET
 - The list of offers is taken from othub.
 If for some reason othub is down, the program won't work.
 - Othub is fairly slow at updating data.
 If for some reason the script throws an error, <b>wait at least 15 minutes before running it again</b>.
 It could happen that the script payed out a job, but othub hasn't updated, so the script will try to payout again.